The biggest political battle of the second half of the 2010s may well be privacy.

-But the benefits of Touch ID are not straightforward, and my colleague Glenn Fleischman discusses this in a separate article, The scary side of Touch ID.
-As he puts it:
+But the benefits of Touch ID are not straightforward.
+As my colleague Glenn Fleischman puts it:

 "Someone might be able to coerce a password from you with a wrench...
 But it still requires that threat and your acquiescence. [...]
 Mobile fingerprint sensors change that equation dramatically.
 An individual who wants some of your information must only get hold of your device, ensure it hasn't been rebooted, and hold an appropriate digit still for long enough to validate one's fingerprint.